enegrini/System-identification-through-Lipschitz-regularized-neural-networks/README.md

 Below we plot the recovery error on test data for the non-regularized network (left figure) and for the best regularized network with parameter 0.01 (right figure).
 Darker gray level represents lower error.
 We can see again that the Lipschitz regularized network attains better accuracy on test data than the non regularized one.

 <img src="Images/WiML_NoReg_0.01.png" width="800">

-### Comments
-The code can be found in the code folder and it can be used to generate comparable results to the ones shown above.

-A preprint of this paper with multiple examples and more detailed explanation of the data generation, model and approach can be found here: (https://arxiv.org/abs/2009.03288)